Skip to Content

 When your vehicle throws a P0407 code, certain symptoms may become apparent.
 One of the most noticeable signs is a rough idle.
 Your engine might feel uneven as it struggles to maintain its rhythm.

-READ ALSO P0089 code – Fuel Pressure Regulator Performance - Meaning, Causes, Symptoms, and How To Fix
+READ ALSO P2453 code – DPF Differential Pressure Sensor A Circuit Range/Performance - Causes, Symptoms and How To Fix

 Another common indicator is decreased fuel efficiency.
 You could find yourself making more frequent trips to the gas station without any change in driving habits.